Day 22: Simpsons Gap to Wallaby Gap (Sect. 1, Part)

 Even though you are only on the flanks of the Chewings Range, you have fantastic views across sun-dappled plains to the Heavitree Range to the south.

 Hat Hill Saddle has emergency wild campsites, but it is too close to Simpson’s Gap for W2E hikers, and E2W hikers who have reached here should be able to make the extra downhill 2.6km/1.6mi to the designated camp; you really have no excuse to stop here unless you are injured or exhausted.
-We include these wild campsites only in case you need them for safety reasons: please plan for designated campsites, and stop only if you really need them.
+We include these wild campsites only in case you need them for safety reasons: please plan for designated campsites, and wild camp only if you really need to.

 Grand views to the west from Hat Hill Saddle.